Chester school protests: Earlier desegregation efforts

-Protest Timeline
+Timeline

 Fall 1963

-Substantial activism concerning school conditions took approximately a year to incubate in Chester since the establishment of the CFFN, with 20 protesters forming a picket line outside of Franklin Elementary on November 4, 1963 and 130 more joining them by the following Wednesday.
-After a mass meeting of community members on November 11, the following week 400 people blocked the doors to Franklin Elementary School, which forced the cancellation of school for the day by early morning.
-After closing the school, protesters marched to both the Mayor's chambers and the Board of Education.
+Substantial activism concerning school conditions took about a year to incubate in Chester after the establishment of the CFFN.
+On November 4, 1963, 20 protesters formed a picket line outside Franklin Elementary; 130 more joined them within two days.
+The day after a mass meeting of community members on November 11, 400 people blocked the doors to Franklin Elementary School, which forced the cancellation of school for the day by early morning.
+After closing the school, protesters marched to the Mayor's chambers and the Board of Education.